 Making it through a treatment program can be one of life’s many accomplishments for a person.
 Even if someone chose not to attend a treatment program becoming sober and beginning recovery is also one of many accomplishments for a person.
 Adding on one day at a time to the count of how long a person has been sober is a great feeling.
 Knowing that no matter what life has brought to that person, every day they can feel accomplished for their ongoing recovery.
 Treatment and recovery helps the addict learn how to avoid addiction and relapse triggers.

 It’s not easy for everyone to stay sober.
 Every day it can get harder and harder for a person.
 Luckily there are programs and groups available to be of an extra support to those who are on the journey of recovery.

-A trigger is something that occurs and makes a person want to go back to their addiction.
+Relapse triggers are something that occurs and makes a person want to go back to their addiction.
 Anything that someone was involved with during their addiction can trigger them to relapse.
 A lot of people suffer from past trauma that lead to their addiction or trauma that occurred during their addiction.
 Suffering from trauma is something that can come up for anyone at any time and could be a trigger to relapse.

-When is it Possible for A Person to Relapse
+When is it Possible for a Person to Relapse?

-- Unrealistic Expectations for Recovery
+- Unrealistic expectations

 When a person relapses, it not only affects them but it affects the loved ones who surround that person.
 Relapsing can happen at any time and it can happen multiple times, but there might be a time when it becomes the last time for that person.
 Anytime a person goes back to their addiction, can be the time they overdose.
 Although a person may have relapsed multiple times this does not mean it is over for them.
 It is always possible for anyone to receive help.

 More information about relapse triggers and what to look for can be obtained by calling our toll-free number today.